 How Many Curl Types Can You Have?

-In most cases, people will have a combination of curl types in different areas of their head, because the hair tends to be curlier on the top layers and looser in layers underneath.
+In most cases, people will have a combination of curly hair types in different areas of their head.
+This is because the hair tends to be curlier on the top layers and looser in layers underneath.
 Curl types are not a perfect science, they are just an indication to help you compare yourself to other people and understand what routine might work best for you.

 Curly Hair Types & Porosity

-High Porosity: With cuticles that have a very open structure, moisture can easily enter high porosity hair, but it can also leave just as easily.
-This makes this porosity type particularly prone to dryness.
+- High Porosity: With cuticles that have a very open structure, moisture can easily enter high porosity hair, but it can also leave just as easily.
+This makes this hair type particularly prone to dryness.

-Medium Porosity: The cuticles in medium porosity hair are more open, allowing moisture to enter the hair quite easily but not losing it too quickly.
+- Medium Porosity: The cuticles in medium porosity hair are less open, allowing moisture to enter the hair quite easily but not losing it too quickly.
 This makes it an easy curly hair type to manage.

-Low Porosity: The cuticles in low porosity hair are tightly closed.
+- Low Porosity: The cuticles in low porosity hair are tightly closed.
 This makes it difficult for moisture to enter, but also difficult to leave.
 This hair is mostly healthy, and once moisture is in the hair shaft it finds it easy to retain this hydration.

 The Benefits of Knowing Your Curly Hair Type

-Common knowledge preaches that you should change your hair products depending on your curl type, you may think you need to switch up your routine.
+Common knowledge preaches that you should change your hair products depending on your curl type.
 However, curly hair types have a very small influence on which products you should use on your hair.
 Our experience shows that the same products can work for all types of curly hair, from 2A to 4C.
-However, the application technique is what will make a difference in the results to your curl type, but the product used can be the same.
+The application technique is different, and it will make a difference in the results for your curl type, but the product used can be the same.

-Finding out your curly hair type will help you identify which techniques are better to apply the products,.
-From there you can understand how often you should wash your hair, how you should style your hair, how you should refresh and protect your curls at night and in between washes.
-Whether you’re wavy, curly or coily, we have specialized guides that will help you get the best out of your beautiful hair texture.
+Finding out your curly hair type will help you identify which techniques are better to apply the products.
+From there you can understand how often you should wash your hair, how you should style your hair.
+As well as how you should refresh and protect your curls at night and in between washes.